Blokje5/RecipeCrawler/README.md

 ### Crawling

-We crawl recipes based on the schema.org recipes tags
+We crawl recipes based on the schema.org recipes tags.
+We use [go-colly](http://go-colly.org/docs/introduction/start/) to crawl the websites